 Design-wise, our panels are meant to sit slightly past or "proud" of the cabinet facing for the most built-in look.
 In the case of base panels, they are meant to go directly to the floor (as opposed to having the plinth/toe-kick return around the cabinet's side).
 For panel photos, please see our Gallery page.

-Should I be concerned about the white or birch IKEA cabinet edges showing?
+Should I be concerned about the white, brown or birch (from Akurum) IKEA cabinet edges showing?

 This is another question we get quite a bit and the answer is: no, you really should not.
 Neutral edges are standard with European cabinetry, as is a 1/8" to 3/32" reveal between doors and drawer faces; you'll only notice the gap if you look very closely.
 For anything that is exposed - like the sides of cabinets and adjustable feet - we offer matching panels and plinths/toe-kicks for a completely custom look.

 DESIGN OPTIONS/ORDERING YOUR DOORS

 Can I design my kitchen myself?